Then the pernicious charm of Italy worked on her, and, instead of acquiring information, she began to be happy.E.M Forster, A Room with a View

 At the time of filming, Pensione Quisiana was the primary shooting location for Pensione Bertolini.
 However, it sustained heavy damage from a car bomb in 1993.

 Today, the more upmarket Hotel degli Orafi occupies the same building.
-The managers are not ignorant of the building’s cinematic legacy.
+Its owners are not ignorant of its cinematic legacy.

 Room 414 is its “Room with a View” with a “magnificent terrace offering a unique view over the Arno and the Ponte Vecchio.”